|

 Art Quilts: Quilt of original design and composition.
 No commercial patterns are allowed to be used when making quilts for this category.

-Newbie Quilts: (New category for 2027 Quilt Show!)
-The quilt is constructed, using any technique, by a quilter with less than two years of quilt-making experience.
+Newbie Quilts: The quilt is constructed, using any technique, by a quilter with less than two years of quilt-making experience.
+These quilts may include kit/BOM.

 Theme: "Pieces of America".
 To be considered a theme quilt for the 2027 quilt show, the quilt must identifiably represent a place, state or region in America; or an important event in American history.
+(Theme quilts do not have to be red, white and blue.)
 In addition, the quilt must be scrappy with a minimum of 20 fabrics used in the quilt top.
 The theme quilts are judged initially in their respective categories (see above), then pulled for judging a second time as a theme quilt.

 Quilting Technique:

-Moveable Arm: the quilting was performed on a machine where the machine needle was moved over the surface of the quilt.
+Moveable Arm – the quilting was performed on a machine where the machine needle was moved over the surface of the quilt by the quilter in a free-motion style.

 Size: